DannySom/Implementing-Host-Monitoring-and-Triggers/README.md

 </p>
 <p>
 The third trigger I created is for CPU usage.
 The expression I put was "avg(/host/system.cpu.util[,user],2m) > 75."
 This fires if average CPU usage by user processes exceeds 75% over 2 minutes.
 High CPU can indicate overloaded applications.
+</p> I could put 5 minutes in real world situations, but since this is a small lab environment, I picked 2 for faster detection.
 </p>
 <br />